blueripple/blueripple-research/br-2021-A/posts/StateSpecific1/inputs/post_intro.md

   But other factors,
   like state-specific voting policies and strength of get-out-the-vote organizing, could also play a role.
-- Our model of 2020 general election turnout suggests that non-demographic factors are a large component of the state-to-state variability in the gap between VOC and WNHV turnout.
+- Our model of 2020 general election turnout—based on turnout data from the census— suggests that non-demographic factors are a large component of the state-to-state variability in the gap between VOC and WNHV turnout.
 - These non-demographic, state-specific factors shrunk or reversed turnout gaps